 Not Another Blogging Post

 This post isn’t about the benefits blogging will bring when you incorporate SEO.
 This post isn’t about the fact that by blogging intelligently in your field, you can establish authority and build your reputation on a larger scale than just in your limited social circle (IRL).
 This post isn’t even going to touch on blogging best practices, content length, the importance of pictures or any of that.
 This post is addressing the very basics: How do you start to blog when you have no idea where to begin?
-How do you help push to break the barrier stopping you from blogging?
+How do you help push to break the barrier stopping you from publishing and creating online?

-In everything I have heard and seen, this is a major issue for the individual business person evaluating a social media strategy.
-It’s a challenge for social media professionals because unless the task of blogging is being worked into the service offered to clients (and let’s face it, the cost seems high to a small business just looking to get into social media and still doesn’t understand it all), then someone is going to ask the question: how will we find the time, and how do you find content?
+It’s a challenge for social media professionals because unless the task of blogging is being worked into the service offered to clients (and let’s face it, the cost seems high to a small business just looking to get into social media and still doesn’t understand it all), then someone is going to ask the question:

 In many scenarios, the fact that blogging is so integral – and seems out of the capability of the organization (read overwhelming) people just shy away from even trying, or launching social media programs because they feel the cost will be too high, and they are “lost”.